BailyJarratt/Web-Novel-Translator/README.md

 ### Configuration

 - Modify the `SCOPES` variable if different Google Drive permissions are needed.
-- Adjust the URL in `web_scrape` function for different novels or websites.
+- Adjust the URL in `web_scrape` function for different novels.
 - Change the chapter range in `web_scrape` for testing or limited runs.

 ## File Structure

 - `Script.py`: Main Python script containing the scraping, translation, and Google Drive logic.
 - `credentials.json`: Google API credentials (not included in repo for security).
+[Create before running the program]
-- `token.json`: OAuth token generated after first authentication (not included in repo).
+- `token.json`: OAuth token generated after first authentication (not included in repo for security).
+[Automatically created after first running the program]
 - `the_data.csv`: CSV file containing the extracted and translated data (contains example data entries).

 ## How it Works